snowflakejs/prime/README.md

 ### `npm run start`

 Runs the webpack-dev-server in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open a browser and navigate to [http://localhost:3000](http://localhost:3000) to view the app.

 ### `npm run lint`